The other day it occurred to me that I’ve been living in Los Angeles for nearly a decade.

 - Learn money.
 (Know the difference between cash flow and capital gains!)

 - Similar to #1, quit making excuses.
 Grab a camera and push “record.”

-And as an added bonus – because I’ve been meeting a lot of actors lately – if you’re an actor, stop handing out headshots and start producing!
+As an added bonus – because I’ve been meeting a lot of actors lately – if you’re an actor, stop handing out headshots and start producing!
 Then cast yourself in your own projects.
-Creating actual projects are a lot more fun than doing another demo reel.